-You can practice acupuncture under your ND license in Arizona with SCNM’s acupuncture training.
+Graduates of SCNM’s ND program can practice acupuncture in the state of Arizona, without additional training.
 You are required to complete a master’s level program and sit for the acupuncture licensing board exam to become a licensed acupuncturist (LAc) in most states that license acupuncture.

-We’ve partnered with Phoenix’s oldest and most recognized college of Oriental medicine, Phoenix Institute of Herbal Medicine and Acupuncture (PIHMA), to offer dually-enrolled students the opportunity to earn a naturopathic medical degree and a master’s degree in acupuncture or Oriental medicine.
+We’ve partnered with Phoenix’s oldest and most recognized college of Chinese medicine and acupuncture, Phoenix Institute of Herbal Medicine and Acupuncture (PIHMA), to offer students the opportunity to concurrently earn a naturopathic medical degree and a master’s degree in acupuncture or Chinese medicine.
 PIHMA’s acupuncture program is accredited by the Accreditation Commission for Acupuncture & Oriental Medicine (ACAOM).

 How You Earn Your Degrees Is up to You